Improving Decontamination for Material Transfer Spaces

 Steam Autoclave

 A steam autoclave sterilizes items through condensation of steam on the surface of materials.
 The autoclave chamber is filled with steam after the air inside the chamber is removed.
-The pressurized saturated steam environment of an autoclave chamber allows temperatures to rise to 121 degrees Celsius, for a given time, i.e., 30 Minutes, enabling the hot environment to kill pathogens and spore-forming bacteria[8].
+The pressurized saturated steam environment of an autoclave chamber allows temperatures to rise to 121 degrees Celsius or higher, for a given time, i.e., 30 Minutes, enabling the hot environment to kill pathogens and spore-forming bacteria[8].
 Although they are very effective, autoclaves cannot be used with any materials that are sensitive to heat, moisture, or pressure.
 They are also not sustainable, utilizing a lot of energy and water[9].

 Hydrogen Peroxide Decontamination

-Hydrogen peroxide can be applied to the materials while they are in the intermediate rooms between the laboratory where they are needed and the outside world.
+Hydrogen peroxide dispensing systems can be applied to the materials while they are in the intermediate rooms between the laboratory where they are needed and the outside world.
 Vaporous hydrogen peroxide is implemented by many facilities to decontaminate a wide range of spaces.
 Hydrogen peroxide is the decontamination tool of choice because it is effective at killing many different pathogens while decomposing into harmless byproducts: oxygen gas and water[9].
 These properties render hydrogen peroxide much safer and more environmentally friendly than traditional fumigants, and, in low concentrations, it has been found to provide superior efficacy against microorganisms with safer outcomes for materials and staff[10-12].

 The CURIS Advantage